 - Unresolved Incomplete or In-Progress courses (missing grades)

-- Missing final official transcripts (with grades) for courses taken off-campus (i.e.; study abroad, permission to register at another institution)
+- Missing final official transcripts (with grades) for courses taken off-campus (i.e. study abroad, permission to register at another institution)

-Please note: A degree audit is a confirmation that all program requirements have been completed.
+Please note: A degree verification is a confirmation that all program requirements have been completed.
 If students would like to determine what classes they still need to be eligible to graduate, OSA recommends making an appointment to meet with the professional advisor in their school/area.
 If students have questions regarding whether they are on track to graduate, a professional advisor has access to academic program worksheets, as well as individual academic histories, and can guide students towards the completion of program requirements.

 The precise dates are announced each year.
 “Conferral” means that the University Registrar posts a notation of the award of a degree in our academic record-keeping system.
 For most purposes, the terms “graduation” and “conferral of a degree” are synonymous.
 “Commencement,” however, is another matter.

 The University has commencement ceremonies in May of every year.
 If you’re planning to attend your campus’ commencement exercise, please go http://www.pace.edu/commencement.